How to Become a Tax Preparer

 As an alternative to an accounting degree, you could also combine tax-focused training with a degree in business, finance, taxation, or tax law.

-Required Credentials to be a Certified Tax Preparers
+Required Credentials for Tax Preparers

 To obtain a PTIN, follow this basic process:

+1. Gather Your Documentation.
 You will need to provide your Social Security number, address, and most recent tax return, among other personal documents.

-Use the IRS' online system to complete your application and submit supporting documentation.
+3. Submit Your Application.
+Use the IRS’ online system to complete your application and submit supporting documentation.

-As of 2024, a non-refundable fee of $19.75 applies, which you must pay with a credit or debit card.
+4. Pay the Required Fee.
+As of 2025, a non-refundable fee of $19.75 applies, which you must pay with a credit or debit card.

 Other steps apply if you live in a state that requires additional tax preparer licensing or documentation.
 Use these links for further information: